 The fund is open to visual artists and craft makers who can demonstrate a commitment to developing their creative practice and who are living within the Local Authority area to which they are applying.

-The next deadline for Aberdeenshire-based visual artists and craft makers will be Tuesday 1st February 2022.
-The guidelines and application form will be available shortly – please check this page for updates.
+The deadline for Aberdeenshire-based visual artists and craft makers is Tuesday 1st February 2022.

 Make sure you update your CV